Diseases

 • Signs/Morbidity

-Brucellosis lacks pathognomonic symptoms/signs.
-Abortion, birth of weak offspring infertility and genital lesions in males are the most common but not specific manifestations of brucellosis, and are not constantly present.
+Brucellosis lacks pathognomonic symptoms/signs in, at least, domestic livestock and humans.In domestic livestock, abortion, birth of weak offspring, infertility and genital lesions in males are the most common but not specific manifestations of brucellosis, and are not constantly present.
 Encephalitis is relatively frequent in infected marine mammals.

 • Incubation period

-It seems to vary considerably (from weeks to months) depending upon several factors, including the infective dose and strain, the host species and individual susceptibility.
-In cattle and small ruminants, these include the immunologically status (previous exposures and vaccination), challenge size (conversely related) and physiological status, particularly the state of pregnancy (shorter incubations times as infection happens closer to mid pregnancy).
+It seems to vary considerably (from weeks to months) depending upon several not easy to precise or well-known factors, including the strain, the infective dose and route (ingestion, inhalation, contact) in each host species and individual susceptibility.
+In cattle and small ruminants, these factors also include age, immunologically status (previous exposures and vaccination), challenge size (conversely related) and physiological status, particularly the state of pregnancy (shorter incubations times as infection happens closer to mid pregnancy).

 • Mortality

-After infection with B. abortus/B. melitensis/B. suis there is low mortality of infected animals however there is a very high mortality of unborn foetuses especially during the first pregnancy when the animal has the disease.
+After infection with B. abortus/B. melitensis/B. suis there is low mortality of infected animals; however, there is a very high mortality of unborn foetuses especially during the first pregnancy when the animal has the disease.
 Thus, the rate of abortions varies between 0 to 40% in cattle, sheep, goats and swine, depending upon whether the disease has been recently introduced in a flock or the flock is chronically infected.
 Perinatal mortality is estimated between 0-20%.
 Adult mortality seems low or very low, although exact figures are difficult to find.
 In cattle, 1% of cows with abortions may die due to metritis and other secondary complications.
+(In countries with a test and slaughter control program mortality may be considered high as all animals identified as infected are slaughtered and ‘at risk’ or ‘contact’ animals are also frequently culled.).

 • Shedding kinetic patterns